-$^{^{40}}$ The 30m risk zone, or buffer area, should be measured from the CCMA, or in Hold the Line areas from the landward edge of coastal risk management structures.
+&lt;sup>33 The 30m risk zone should be measured from the CCMA, or in Hold the Line areas from the landward edge of coastal defences.

-41 Policy SCLP9.3 (Coastal Change Management Area) of the Suffolk Coastal Local Plan requires consideration be given to the preparation of a CEVA in areas of soft cliff located up to 60 metres landward of coastal defences where known geological information indicates that the capacity of coastal risk management structures are likely to be adversely affected by development.
+&lt;sup>34 Policy SCLP9.3 (Coastal Change Management Area) of the Suffolk Coastal Local Plan requires consideration be given to the preparation of a CEVA in areas of soft cliff located up to 60 metres landward of coastal defences where known geological information indicates that the capacity of coastal defences area likely to be adversely affected by development.

-42 The North Norfolk Core Strategy identifies a Coastal Erosion Constraints Area (CECA) in policy EN11 (Coastal Erosion) and on its policies map.
+&lt;sup>35 The North Norfolk Core Strategy identifies a Coastal Erosion Constraints Area (CECA) in policy EN11 (Coastal Erosion) and on its policies map.
 The CECA functions in the same way a CCMA would.